Rulebook and portfolio

 If you do not have this, it is better to call the deliverable a component for now.

-A simple status on the product page is often enough to make the catalogue more truthful:
+A simple status on the product page is enough to make the catalogue more truthful:

 - Draft – idea/work in progress, no promises